 Filtering dirt with water

-The process is simple, take a recipient, fill it with water and place the dirt in it.
+- The process is simple, take a recipient, fill it with water, and place the dirt in it.
 Wait for a couple of hours so the clay settles down in the bottom of the recipient and the excess dirt rises on top of the water.
 Remove this excess dirt and repeat the process several times till the water looks clear.
-Once you have accomplished it take a piece of cloth put it top of the recipient and drain the recipient.
+Once you have accomplished it, take a piece of cloth put it on top of the recipient, and drain the recipient.